Chad Ammo Depot Blaze Kills Nine, Wounds Dozens - UrduPoint

 Chad Ammo Depot Blaze Kills Nine, Wounds Dozens

+A fire tore through a military ammunition depot in Chad's capital N'Djamena setting off explosions that killed at least nine people and wounded dozens, officials said Wednesday

-N'Djamena, (APP - UrduPoint / Pakistan Point News - 19th Jun, 2024) A fire that tore through a huge military ammunition depot in Chad's capital N'Djamena killed at least nine people and wounded dozens more, officials said Wednesday, warning the toll could rise.
+N'Djamena, (APP - UrduPoint / Pakistan Point News - 20th Jun, 2024) A fire tore through a military ammunition depot in Chad's capital N'Djamena setting off explosions that killed at least nine people and wounded dozens, officials said Wednesday.

+"I would like to tell my compatriots that the situation is under control and to remain calm," President Mahamat Idriss Deby Itno told the press during a visit to the site of the explosion.

+"This is not the first time there have been explosions of ammunition shops.
+This should teach us lessons, so that from now on we can no longer build shops in the middle of the city", Deby said.

-Chad's Health Minister Abdelmadjid Abderahim told journalists that the toll was in danger of rising as many of the 46 wounded were in an "extremely serious" condition.
+Health Minister Abdelmadjid Abderahim told journalists the death toll would probably rise as many of the 46 injured were in an "extremely serious" condition.

-A visit to the scene Wednesday revealed unexploded shells and other munitions scattered on the ground and the burnt-out wreckage of what looked like military vehicles.
+Unexploded shells and other munitions could be seen scattered on the ground Wednesday amid the burned-out wreckage of military vehicles.

 Government spokesman Abderaman Koulamallah said the cause was not "criminal" but an investigation was under way.

-We were expecting dozens and dozens of deaths," Koulamallah, who is also foreign minister, told AFP by telephone.
-"There aren't many civilians who lost their lives."

-The sky burst into flames above the Goudji area -- where the army's largest depot of ammunition is located -- for several hours before tapering off and finally ceasing after midnight.
+The sky was lit up by flames above the Goudji area -- where the army's largest depot of ammunition is located -- for several hours before tapering off and finally ceasing after midnight.

-The explosions shook buildings as far as seven kilometres (four miles) away and the flames were visible from far off.
+Explosions shook buildings up to seven kilometres (four miles) away and the flames were visible from far off.

-The 36-year-old and her three children took refuge in the street alongside their neighbours, for fear their houses would collapse, she told AFP by phone.
+The 36-year-old and her three children took refuge in the street alongside their neighbours, fearing their houses would collapse, she told AFP.

 "The soldiers had time to evacuate the vehicles, heavy weapons etc. and were able themselves to take shelter," Koulamallah said.